Markets & Opportunities

 On the Road

-According to JP Morgan, the world can expect to have 25 million hybrid-electric vehicles5 by 2025, and the figure represents a multibillion-dollar opportunity for the hydrogen-fuel industry.
+According to JP Morgan, the world can expect to have 25 million hybrid-electric vehicles by 2025, and the figure represents a multibillion-dollar opportunity for the hydrogen-fuel industry.

 In the US alone, there are nearly 330 million households.
 With each home owning an average of 1.9 vehicles, we could have over 250 million hydrogen-powered electric cars in America by 2035.
 Include the rest of the world, and we're looking at a market exceeding $1 trillion just for fuel.